Homeopathy Treatment for Kidney Creatinine and Its Medicine

 1) Type 1 and type 2 diabetes mellitus -It is said that Diabetes is one of the leading causes of chronic kidney disease(CKD)

 2) High blood pressure- High blood pressure is the second leading cause of CKD worldwide.
-The relation of high blood pressure and chronic kidney disease(CKD) is like a vicious cycle, each one influences the other.
-Due to uncontrolled high blood pressure, there is narrowing, hardening of the blood vessels in the kidneys.
+The relationship between high blood pressure and chronic kidney disease(CKD) is like a vicious cycle, each one influences the other.
+Due to uncontrolled high blood pressure, there is narrowing, and hardening of the blood vessels in the kidneys.
 This affects the glomerular blood flow and the filtration rate leading to the accumulation of toxic metabolic waste products in the body.
-And a progressive Chronic kidney disease(CKD) would lead to high blood pressure which is difficult to come under control.
+A progressive Chronic kidney disease(CKD) would lead to high blood pressure which is difficult to come under control.

 3) Glomerular nephritis -This is a condition where there is inflammation of the glomeruli leading to loss of its function and damage, thus reducing the filtering capacity of the kidneys.
 This is the third leading cause of Chronic kidney disease(CKD)accounting for 10% of the patients on dialysis.